 Apart from a few basic HTML elements, which we can input via Scribble Maps interactive map builder, which obviously can be not enough, we have most of HTML codes, available to adopt inside the .kml file.

-I will illustrate it on a single examples.
+I will illustrate it on a few examples.

 In example 1 we want to add up some table, where we place some basic information about the population of the town (Pic.
 10, 11), adding up some very basic stylization too.

 To be fair, the stylization is an inherent element of HTML code not only in web mastering but also in simple .kml file edition.
 In the picture above all stuff except the table underneath has been prepared in Scribble Maps.
 The main feature of HTML as coming from this interactive map builder is unfortunately very packed.
 It makes the code reading more difficult.
 Unlike to Scribble Maps, I will show a clear and easily readable code.

 Staying by tables I would like also to demonstrate another way to get the data into .kml.
 This data is external and not in HTML code, so it must be manipulated first.

 Let’s create a .kml file with weather data for New York.
 What we need is basic data, which we can get from Wikipedia (Pic.
 12).
 Next, we must copy it into Excel or Google Sheets and save it in .csv file.
 Make sure, that cells where you input the data are formatted properly.
 Otherwise, you can get some sad surprises somewhere.
 (Pic.
 13).
 I intentionally come round this issue, because it comes outside of this article purpose.
 Further process will be conversion from .csv to .html extension, possibly to do via ConverttoCsv tool (Pic.
 14).
 Afterwards, we should get a .html version of our data (crude table with weather datasets)(Pic.
 15).